 Call is broken up into short call, weekend call, holiday call, and night float.
 Short call is assigned to residents on weekdays and is covered from 5:00 PM until 9:00 PM.
 Weekend and holiday call is covered from 9:00 AM until 9:00 PM.
 Night float call consists of a single resident typically covering 6 nights in a row, from 9:00 PM until 8:00 AM (9:00 PM until 9:00 AM on weekends and holidays).

-After satisfactorily completing an accredited internship, radiology residents begin their R1 year on July 1st.
+After satisfactorily completing an accredited internship, radiology residents begin on the first Monday in July as a PGY-2.
 The first two weeks of training are a structured orientation during which time new residents are given dedicated lectures by faculty and senior residents with a focus on basic radiology principles.
 Following the orientation, first-year residents will rotate through the core rotations together with a senior resident who will help guide them through the beginning of the rotation.
 After the first few months, first-year residents begin to take “buddy call”, during which they will enhance their learning while gaining confidence and developing their skills.

 In the second year of training, residents become acquainted with independent call and night float.
 Additionally, residents rotate in mammography and also take advantage of a weeklong MRI physics course taught by Dr. Michael Lipton.